 Sunset Strip, the Sexiest Mile and a Half in America

 A vacation in Los Angeles isn’t complete without spending some time on the fabulous Sunset Strip.
 If you are a music lover, this is where the big names were discovered.
 Likewise with comedy.
-Spend an club hopping and experience the places that led them to fame.
+Spend an evening club hopping and experience the places that led them to fame.
 Or at least drive down it!
 Especially at night.

 The character of the world famous Sunset Strip in Los Angeles (actually West Hollywood) has changed a number of times over the last century, but with each evolution it has helped shape the culture of the world.

 Sunset Strip is the 1.5 mile stretch of Sunset Blvd that begins at the eastern border of West Hollywood at Crescent Heights Blvd to its western border at Sierra Drive where it intersects with Beverly Hills.